 Research shows children need connections with the natural world as part of their healthy growth and development.
 Legacy School connects our students to nature through the 11 acres of outdoor learning areas.
 Students take an active role while they participate in exciting hands-on, motivational activities such as giant tree block building, nature art area, sand play, tree stump stools, nature trails and more.
 Rocks, shells, pinecones, magnifying glasses, insect specimens, shovels, twigs and other nature tools are all part of the educational fun in the outdoor nature experiences.

-In the Drama Room, children use their imagination while in the various centers: house play, construction site, grocery store, veterinarian clinic, transportation center, theater, post office, fire station, doctor’s office and restaurant.
+In the Drama Room, children use their imagination while in the various centers: house play, construction site, grocery store, veterinarian clinic, transportation center, theater, post office, flower shop, fruit and vegetable stand, doctor’s office and restaurant.
 Research in early childhood education is abundant on the importance of play.
 When children just simply play, they have a positive influence on their physical, cognitive and psychosocial development.
 The Drama Room gives Legacy students vast opportunities to learn through dramatic play.

 Every class at Legacy School experiences weekly music education.
 Legacy’s music class goes beyond simple song singing and finger plays.
 Like all other Legacy programs, the music education program teaches higher level skills through age appropriate lessons.
 Students are learning rhythm, tone, tempo, pitch and music reading through song and dance.
 Materials utilized are piano, guitar, individual student instruments, scarves, rhythm sticks and many other “hands-on” educational items.
 Pre-K, Jr-K and Kindergarten students learn to play their own recorders in Music Class.